Days before I read this article, I wrote in my

 3. “We are winning in Afghanistan.”

-Rothkopf describes this one as a hot from the oven “howler” by the US Secretary of Defense Leon Panetta.
-Washington has strengthened the region's extremists and the threat of instability in nuclear Pakistan is now actually higher than it was when US went in, he says.
+Rothkopf describes this one as a hot-from-the-oven “howler” by the US Secretary of Defense Leon Panetta.
+Washington has strengthened the region's extremists, and the threat of instability in nuclear Pakistan is now actually higher than it was when the US went in, he says.

 4. Tie: “Pakistan is America's ally” and “Afghanistan is America's partner.”

-Neither Pakistan nor Afghanistan can by any “credible definition” be called a US ally.
-This is attested to by the animosity of Islamabad towards Washington and Kabul's belittling of the US on the world stage, Rothkopf says.
+Neither Pakistan nor Afghanistan can, by any “credible definition,” be called a US ally.
+This is attested to by Islamabad's animosity towards Washington and Kabul's belittling of the US on the world stage, Rothkopf says.

 5. “America is unthreatened by China's growth.”